-The Ph.D. program in clinical psychology adheres firmly to the principle that psychology is an empirically based discipline.
+The Ph.D. program in Clinical Psychology is based on a scientist-practitioner training model.
+Thus, the program adheres firmly to the principle that psychology is an empirically based discipline.
 The clinical psychology program will contribute most to the society that supports it if the education provides for the acquisition of the roles of the scientist and the practitioner.
 The focus of this program is on the empirical analysis of current topics and problems in health service psychology.
 The development of sophistication in applied clinical research is emphasized.
 It is believed that only through the investigation of the psychological problems confronting contemporary society can solutions be found.
-Thus, much of the research conducted within the program involves the development and rigorous investigation of innovative assessment and intervention for clinical problems, rather than merely the analysis and evaluation of existing procedures.
+Accordingly, the overarching aim of the Ph.D.
+Clinical Psychology program is to prepare students to demonstrate understanding of the breadth of scientific psychology and produce clinically relevant scientific research and scholarship while training them to enter careers as health service psychologists who can work effectively in scientist-practitioner professional roles.